villo/villoJS/README.md

 The following should be completed by the 1.0 release.

+- Gravatar
-- Finish full unit test suite.
+- Finish feeds (get + repost).
+	- Add docs.
 - Finish villo.Game (beta).
 	- Finish game example, and write a simple "getting started with villo.Game" guide.
-- Finish feeds (get + repost).
-	- Add docs.
 - Analytics (server-side).
 	- Documentation on methods.
 	- Small write-up on what is tracked, how it's tracked, how to enable/disable.
+- Finish full unit test suite.

 Roadmap
 -------